jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 (1) A person commits an offence who, without lawful justification or reasonable excuse, deals with any property knowing that the property is—
   (a) property owned or controlled, directly or indirectly, by a designated terrorist entity; or (b) property derived or generated from any property of the kind specified in paragraph (a).
-(2) For the purposes of subsection (1), examples of a reasonable excuse for dealing with property referred to in those provisions are—
+(2) For the purposes of subsection (1), examples of a reasonable excuse for dealing with property referred to in subsection (1) are—
-  (a) where the dealing with the property comprises an act that does no more than satisfy essential human needs of (or of a dependant of) an individual designated under this Act:
+  (a) where the dealing with the property comprises an act that does no more than satisfy basic needs of (or of a dependant of) an individual designated under this Act:
-  (b) where a financial institution acts to freeze assets of a designated terrorist entity.
+  (b) where a reporting entity acts to freeze assets of a designated terrorist entity.
 (3) Subsection (1) does not apply—
   (a) if the Prime Minister has, under section 11, authorised the dealing with the property; or (b) if the property concerned is the subject of a direction under section 48 and the dealing concerned forms part of the exercise by the Official Assignee of his or her powers under section 80 of the Criminal Proceeds (Recovery) Act 2009 (as modified and applied by section 51(a)).